Are foreigners allowed to invest by directly purchasing a commercial real estate asset?

 Occasionally there may be limits on foreign investors' rights to acquire real estate in certain parts of the territory of the FBiH, or they may require special written consent from the Ministry of Justice.

-At the federal level, the only restrictions on foreign ownership are in the Investment Canada Act (“the Act”), and only apply to a foreign investor acquiring control of a Canadian business.
+At the federal level, the only other restrictions on foreign ownership are in the Investment Canada Act (“the Act”), and only apply to a foreign investor acquiring control of a Canadian business.
 Any transaction that triggers the relevant dollar threshold is subject to a pre-closing review where the Minister of Industry must be satisfied the transaction is “likely to be of net benefit to Canada.”
 The threshold amount depends on the nature of the entity purchasing the Canadian business.
 Some of the categories for review are described below.

-In 2021, the review threshold for a WTO investor that directly acquires control of a Canadian business is CA$1.043 billion in enterprise value.
+In 2023, the review threshold for a WTO investor that directly acquires control of a Canadian business is CA$1.287 billion in enterprise value.
 The threshold level will be adjusted annually for growth in GDP.

-In 2018, the review threshold for foreign state-owned enterprises that are WTO members is CA$415 million in asset value.
+In 2023, the review threshold for foreign state-owned enterprises that are WTO members is CA512 million in asset value.

 The thresholds for investments by an investor who is not a “WTO investor” as defined in subsection 14(6) of the Act are CA$5 million in asset value for direct investments and CA$50 million in asset value for indirect transactions.
 These thresholds also apply to investments made by all non-Canadian investors to acquire control of a Canadian business that is a “cultural business” as described in the Act (generally any business that produces, distributes, or sells magazines, newspapers, video or music recordings, etc).